haacked/Rothko/README.md

 * Registry
 * Environment.

-The starting point for Rothko is the `ISystem` interface.
+The starting point for Rothko is the `OperatingSystemFacade` class.
 From there you can get to the other abstractions.

 * `IFileSystem`